Arpitpassi/NItyaV1/README.md

      - Enter `y` to use a sponsor pool or `n` for direct upload.
      - If using a sponsor pool, select `1` for community pool or `2` for event pool.
      - For event pools, provide the pool name and password when prompted.

+     *PLEASE NOTE POOL ARCHITECTURE IS IN BETA ATM AND NOT OUT FOR PUBLIC USE*

 4. **Run Deploy Command**: